 During his studies at UTEP, Jesús worked as a Lighting Shop Student Supervisor & as a Publicity Artist at the UTEP Department of Theater and Dance.
 Jesús is also the Production Manager for K.B.
 Theatre Company in El Paso, TX., a young theatre company he co-founded and runs with long time collaborator and friend, artistic director Stephanie Carrillo, a company which focuses on supporting young local artists with their career development, partnered with thChrch.
-He also staged managed two consecutive summers at the Monomoy Theater (2017 & 2018) in Chatham, MA, and is currently one of two stage managers for the New Swan Shakespeare Festival in California for their 2019 season.
+He also staged managed two consecutive summers at the Monomoy Theater (2017 & 2018) in Chatham, MA, and was one of two production stage managers for the New Swan Shakespeare Festival in California for their 2019 season.
 Jesús is currently contracted to PSM two main stage dance shows & ASM one main stage drama show during UCI's 2019-2020 Season; he will also be the Assistant Artistic Director for New Swan Shakespeare Festivals' 2020 season.

 In his free time, Jesús keeps creating.
 He loves what he does.

-Some of his biggest inspirations in the arts are the photographers Duane Michals & Francesca Woodman as well as artists Eugenio Salvador Dalí, Roberto Ferri & Michelangelo Merisi da Caravaggio and the choreographer & director Damien Jalet.
+Some of his biggest inspirations in the arts are the photographers Duane Michals & Francesca Woodman as well as artists Nicola Samori, Roberto Ferri, Eugenio Salvador Dalí & Michelangelo Merisi da Caravaggio and the choreographer & director Damien Jalet.
 His literature & poetic inspirations, whom have motivated him to continue pursuing a new unconventional style for playwriting & experimentation for lyrical productions are Roberto Bolaño, Mary Oliver, Anne Carson, Sarah Kane, Benjamin Saenz, Mark Danielewski, Octavio Solis, Sor Juana Inez de la Cruz, Dylan Thomas, Wisława Szymborska & the Wachowski Sisters.

 *All photography in this website was taken by Jesús López unless stated otherwise*